rozetko/travian_bot/README.md

 Travian 4 bot for *nix systems.
-(Doesn't work on Windows) Working as a Unix daemon.
+(Doesn't work on Windows) Working as a Unix daemon
 Default log file: debug.log

 Log-, config- and pid-files should have write and read permissions.